Berkshire's 2015-16 Annual Fund closes on June 30. Your gift, of any size, has a significant impact.

 Don Goodrich ’61, Mati Amin ’08 and Shabana Basij-Rasikh will be sharing their experiences with students, faculty, and staff during a panel discussion and class visits.
-This event is not open to the public.
+These events are not open to the public.

 The primary goal of the ASR program is to promote critical thinking by approaching a work of literature, be it fiction or non-fiction, through various media.
 Students will have the opportunity to engage an author's work through not only a traditional literary perspective but also from a scientific, economic, or historic perspective.
 On a larger scale, this program encourages all constituents of the School (parents, faculty, staff and alumni) along with its local community, to be a part of this enriching program while embracing our School motto: Pro Vita Non Pro Schola Discimus, "Learning--not just for school but for life."